ditto’s keep safe adventure

 PERSONAL SAFETY EDUCATION for early learning to year 3

-Children can begin learning valuable personal safety lessons from as young as 2-3 years old.
+Children can begin learning valuable personal safety education lessons from as young as 2-3 years old.
 Providing age-appropriate information around body ownership and the right to be safe from an early age allows for these messages to become part of the child’s everyday language and helps to build self-esteem and resilience in children.
 Read on for more information about Bravehearts’ personal safety program for young children, Ditto’s Keep Safe Adventure Show.

 about the program

 Ditto’s Keep Safe Adventure Show stars Bravehearts’ lovable lion cub Ditto, alongside a specially trained presenter.
 This fun, interactive live show teaches children essential personal safety skills and knowledge using age-appropriate language, song, and dance.

 Ditto’s Keep Safe Adventure Show is aimed at children aged 3 to 8 and is delivered in early learning centres and lower primary schools to children of all abilities.
 This fun and interactive personal safety program has reached hundreds of thousands of Australian children since its inception in 2006.

 Delivered by experienced facilitators, the show duration is 30 to 40 minutes, depending on the age group (shorter show for younger children).
 Independent evaluation of the Ditto Show suggests the principles of personal safety embedded in the program can help to increase resilience, and reduce the risk of child sexual assault, as well as other forms of abuse including family violence and bullying.

 Following is an overview of the Ditto show content.
 (Please note that some of the content described below is omitted from the Early Years (i.e. childcare) version of the show to ensure age-appropriateness and brevity for a young audience.)
 Both the Early Years and lower primary school versions of the Ditto show are underpinned by the following six principles of personal safety: